Marine Park Permit

 For the marine parks, only holder of a valid marine park fishing permit granted in accordance with the Marine Parks and Marine Reserves Regulation (Cap.
 476A) (the Regulation) may fish in marine parks.
 Pursuant to the power granted under the Regulation, the Director of Agriculture, Fisheries and Conservation may grant a marine park fishing permit to a bona fide fisherman1 or a person who ordinarily resides near the marine park2 .
 The permit allows the holder to conduct fishing activities in the specified marine park.

 Please note that the Marine Parks and Marine Reserves (Amendment) Regulation 2019 came into effect on April 1, 2020 for implementation of the new fisheries management strategy in marine parks (the new strategy).
 Under the new strategy, commercial fishing by local fishing vessels registered under the Fisheries Protection Ordinance (Cap.
-171) is allowed to continue in The Brothers Marine Park, Southwest Lantau Marine Park, South Lantau Marine Park and new marine parks to be designated in the western waters through the marine park fishing permit system.
+171) is allowed to continue in The Brothers Marine Park, Southwest Lantau Marine Park, South Lantau Marine Park, North Lantau Marine Park and new marine parks to be designated in the western waters through the marine park fishing permit system.
 To protect coral communities as well as to enhance the overall fisheries resources in Hong Kong, commercial fishing has been banned in four specified marine parks, namely the Hoi Ha Wan Marine Park (HHWMP), Yan Chau Tong Marine Park (YCTMP) and Tung Ping Chau Marine Park (TPCMP) in the eastern waters and the Sha Chau and Lung Kwu Chau Marine Park (SCLKCMP) in the western waters.

 Remarks: